Osage Nation: Judicial branch

 The judicial branch maintains courts to interpret the laws of the Osage Nation.
 It has the power to adjudicate civil and criminal matters, resolve disputes, and judicial review.
 The highest court is the Supreme Court.
 This Supreme Court has a Chief Justice, currently Meredith Drent, who replaced former Chief Justice Charles Lohah.
 There is also a lower Trial Court and more inferior courts as allowed by the tribal constitution.

 Executive Branch

+The executive branch is headed by a principal chief, followed by an assistant principal chief.